GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### Part 7 - Full Stack Web Development, extension 2 (1 cr, CSM141083)

-By submitting at least 138 of the exercises for parts 0-7 while working on the core course, you can receive an additional credit through this extension.
+By submitting at least 138 of the exercises for parts 0–7 while working on the core course, you can receive an additional credit through this extension.

-- Submit at least 138 exercises for parts 0-7.
+- Submit at least 138 exercises for parts 0–7.
 - [Enroll in part 7 through the Open University](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-53ccca2f-8e77-47e3-931a-63f9d5c8cc2e).
 - [Request credits for part 7](https://fullstackopen.com/en/part0/general_info/#how-to-get-your-credits).

 #### Part 8 - Full Stack Web Development: GraphQL (1 cr, CSM14113)

-By submitting at least 22/26 of the exercises for part 8 of the course, GraphQL, you can get one additional credit.
-Part 8 can be done any time after part 5 because its contents are independent of parts 6 and 7.
+By submitting at least 22/26 of the exercises for Part 8 of the course, GraphQL, you can get one additional credit.
+Part 8 can be done any time after Part 5 because its contents are independent of Parts 6 and 7.

-- Submit at least 22/26 exercises for part 8.
+- Submit at least 22/26 exercises for Part 8.
 - [Enroll in part 8 through the Open University](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?s=otm-b7f5ef26-b780-45f2-962d-f8d3432cae78).
 - [Request credits for part 8](https://fullstackopen.com/en/part0/general_info/#how-to-get-your-credits).